liamliaw/os-labs/Lab 1/lab1.md

 *(a) Determine the shell that is used by default by using the echo command and the $SHELL environment variable.*
-To get the value of an environment variable we can simply echo it.
+The value of an environment variable can be simply accessed by command *echo*.
 <div style="page-break-after: always;"></div>

 ```console